 The United States conducts the first airborne test of an improved hydrogen bomb, dropping it from a plane over the tiny island of Namu in the Bikini Atoll in the Pacific Ocean on May 21, 1956.
-The successful test indicated that hydrogen bombs were viable airborne weapons and that the arms race had taken another giant leap forward.
+(Because of the time difference, it was still May 20 in the U.S.) The successful test indicated that hydrogen bombs were viable airborne weapons and that the arms race had taken another giant leap forward.

 The United States began testing nuclear weapons at Bikini Atoll in 1946.
 However, early bombs were large and unwieldy affairs that were exploded from the ground.
 The practical application of dropping the weapon over an enemy had been a mere theoretical possibility until a successful test in May 1956.
 The hydrogen bomb dropped over Bikini Atoll was carried by a B-52 bomber and released at an altitude of more than 50,000 feet.
 The device exploded at about 15,000 feet.
 This bomb was far more powerful than those previously tested and was estimated to be 15 megatons or larger (one megaton is roughly equivalent to 1 million tons of TNT).
 Observers said that the fireball caused by the explosion measured at least four miles in diameter and was brighter than the light from 500 suns.